doo/scanbot-barcode-scanner-sdk-example-xamarin/README.md

 # Scanbot Barcode Scanner SDK Xamarin Examples

-These example apps show how to integrate the Scanbot Barcode Scanner SDK for Android and iOS with Xamarin and Xamarin.Forms.
+These example demonstrates how to integrate the Scanbot Barcode Scanner SDK for Android and iOS with Xamarin and Xamarin.Forms.

 ## What is Scanbot Barcode Scanner SDK?